 She said the men signed up for the same reasons as everyone else and they deserve to be recognised.

 "A lot of people don’t know the Cook Islanders served in World War One.
 We looked at the 1916 census and did the math and 18% of Cook Island men went to the war," she said.

 “I think in terms of recognition at the Dawn Service they deserve a mention...It would be nice that they as part of the Maori Contingent and the New Zealand armed forces get recognised as a unit in themselves.”

 Some of them ended up working with the Maori contingent digging tunnels in France such as Angene Angene who helped dig the Arras tunnel.

 “He was in France and got very sick with pneumonia.
-After he recovered, he and two other Cook Islanders went with the contingent of Maori to help the New Zealand tunnelers at Arras.
+After he recovered, he and two other Cook Islanders went with the contingent of Maori to help the New Zealand tunnellers at Arras.
 There are etchings on the walls from our guys that were there,” Helene said.
-“A lot of people did [that] graffitti I guess, tagging.
+“A lot of people did [that] graffiti I guess, tagging.
 It’s another research project in itself.”

 Helene said the research has been a labour of love and the committee as only scratched the surface but eventually hope to publish a book with the information gathered.

 Anyone with information or stories to share can email the Cook Islands World War One Committee at email@example.com.